hornunjb/Weather-Wear/README.md

 **Then** the selected recommendation is not added to the recommendation list and is displayed such that:

         	Warning: You did not fill out the required fields!

+### Requirement 102.0: Receive Forecast Change Notifications

+#### Scenario

+As a user interested in sudden changes of weather conditions, I want to be able to receive custom notifications so that I can change my outfit accordingly based on the setup configured recommendations.

+#### Dependencies

+Notifications are tied to different weather conditions in the recommendations list.

+#### Assumptions

+Default notifications are available.

+Default recommendations are available.

+The user has WeatherWear app notifications enabled on their device

+#### Example

+1.1

+**Given** a recommendation with a custom configuration as follows:

+        Clothing: Umbrella
+        Conditions: Raining
+        Temp < 50°F

+**When** the weather changes to meet conditions and temp requirement

+**Then** I will receive a notification that displays:

+        It is now raining and below 50 degrees, you should grab an umbrella!

+1.2

+**Given** a recommendation with a custom configuration as follows:

+        Clothing: Heavy Jacket
+        Conditions: Snowing
+        Temp: Any

+**When** the weather changes to meet conditions and temp requirement

+**Then** I will receive a notification that displays:

+        It is now snowing; you should put on a heavy jacket!

 ## Class Diagram

 ### Class Diagram Description